nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Our final program, with error checking and profiling, is as follows:
+Our final code, with error checking and profiling, is as follows:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>